 Contraction MRR — Lost revenue from existing customers: A negative change in an account's contribution to MRR when compared to the previous month.
 Common reasons for Contraction MRR include subscription downgrade, a refund, coupon or credit being applied to bring the subscription amount paid down, or an account removing one of their multiple subscriptions.

-Once you have a good picture of your MRR, you can start to make informed business decisions to increase MRR and reduce any MRR churn.
+Once you have a good picture of your MRR, you can start to make informed business decisions to increase MRR and reduce churn.
 “Negative churn" is a hot topic and a bit of a holy grail of late in the subscription startup world.
 It is a great goal, but you shouldn't get too distracted by the terminology - focus instead on where you can directly impact MRR and what business decisions will have the most significant impact.
 Here are a few areas affected by MRR:

 Money earned from existing subscribers directly contributes to your MRR.
 By encouraging customers to upgrade to a higher subscription tier or purchase additional products, you can get more value from the same number of customers.
 You’ve already spent time and energy cultivating these customers, and you know they like you - maybe they would be interested in additional product or services.
 Can’t hurt to try!
 Note: Depending on your business (B2B or B2C) your tactics will be different.
 You also may require a slightly different skill set - in the B2B universe this may mean having a Customer Success team focused on upselling.
 In B2C it may mean specific promotions via email.
 There is no one size fits all approach- spend the time to figure out what adjacent products and methods work best for your business.
 It’s worth it!